synapseweb3/forcerelay/UPGRADING.md

 ## v1.0.0-rc.2

-This release is backward compatible with Hermes v1.0.0-rc.1 🎉
+This release is backward compatible with Forcerelay v1.0.0-rc.1 🎉

 ## v1.0.0-rc.1

-> These instructions assume that you are running Hermes v1.0.0-rc.0.
+> These instructions assume that you are running Forcerelay v1.0.0-rc.0.
 > If you are running an older version, please refer the corresponding
 > in reverse chronological order to update to v1.0.0-rc.0 first and then
 > follow these instructions.